DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 3. Surveys are answers to questions about opinions, satisfaction, and perceptions of different aspects of work.

-4. Interviews and focus groups - individual and group discussions for deeper exploration of topics.
+4. Interviews and focus groups are one-on-one and group discussions for deeper exploration of topics.

-5. Diary studies - collecting data about actions, thoughts, and experiences during work.
+5. Diary studies are the collection of data about actions, thoughts, and experiences during work.

-6. The main advantage of self-reported data is its ability to capture subjective experience and things that cannot be measured automatically: satisfaction, well-being, and perceived effectiveness.
+6. The main advantage of self-reported data is its ability to capture subjective experiences and things that cannot be measured automatically: satisfaction, well-being, and perceived effectiveness.

-7. The advantage is that it does not require complex instrumentation or deep observability into toolchains.
+7. The plus is that it does not require complex instrumentation or deep observability into toolchains.

 8. But there are also limitations: challenges with standardization, comparison across teams, and scaling.